 Kenya's diverse topography results in a wide range of climates.
-The coast is typically hot and humid, the inland is temperate, and the northern and northeast areas are generally very dry and hot.
-Kenya's climate is strongly influenced by the Inter Tropical Convergence Zone (ITCZ), which drives rainfall in the country.
+While the coast is typically hot and humid, inland areas are more temperate.
+The country's northern and north eastern areas are generally very hot and arid, the central highlands are cooler and are formed of a mix of tropical highlands, which become increasingly arid towards the country's interior.
+Kenya's climate is strongly influenced by the Inter Tropical Convergence Zone (ITCZ),12 which drives rainfall in the country.
 The western, central and coastal regions, which occupy less than 20% of the country, houses nearly 90% of the country's population, and includes productive agricultural land which is principally rainfed.
 Kenya also has a diverse natural resource base, which includes forests, wetlands, dry lands, aquatic and marine resources.
 Kenya's natural resource base is under increasing strain due to population pressures, coastal erosion, deforestation, poor land management as well as seasonal variability and climate change.
 These pressures also threaten the country's unique biodiversity, as well as local livelihoods and long-term food security for a significant segment of the Kenyan population.

-Given its diverse topography, temperatures across the country vary significantly, with the highlands experiencing much cooler temperatures than coastal and lowland zones.
-Little seasonal variation in temperatures has been observed, with average temperatures ranging between 18°C at the higher elevations to 26°C along the coast.
+Given its diverse topography, temperatures across the country vary significantly, with the highlands experiencing much cooler temperatures than coastal and lowland zones.13 Little seasonal variation in temperatures has been observed, with average temperatures ranging between 18°C at the higher elevations to 26°C along the coast.
 Rainfall varies considerably across the country, with less than 250 millimeters (mm) falling in the arid zones of north, to over 2,000 mm per year in the west annually.
-Highland areas, where the majority of agriculture takes place, receives approximately 1,000 mm of rainfall each year.
-The seasonal migration of the ITCZ define four distinct seasons in Kenya, dominated by two rainfall periods: January to March, which is generally considered the 'warm dry season', April to June known as the 'long wet season', July to September the 'cool dry season', and October to December as the 'short wet season'.
+Highland areas, where the majority of agriculture takes place,

-&lt;sup>11 The Intertropical Convergence Zone, is the region that circles the Earth, near the equator, where the trade winds of the Northern and Southern Hemispheres come together.
+12 The Intertropical Convergence Zone, is the region that circles the Earth, near the equator, where the trade winds of the Northern and Southern Hemispheres come together.
 The intense sun and warm water of the equator heats the air in the ITCZ, raising its humidity and making it buoyant.
 Aided by the convergence of the trade winds, the buoyant air rises.
 As the air rises it expands and cools, releasing the accumulated moisture in an almost perpetual series of thunderstorms.
 Seasonal shifts in the location of the ITCZ drastically affects rainfall in many equatorial nations, resulting in the wet and dry seasons of the tropics rather than the cold and warm seasons of higher latitudes.
 Longer term changes in the ITCZ can result in severe droughts or flooding in nearby areas.

-&lt;sup>12 Republic of Kenya (2013).
+13 Republic of Kenya (2013).
 National Climate Change Action Plan, 2013-2017: Vision 2030.
-URL: https://cdkn.org/wp-content/uploads/2013/03/Kenya-National-Climate-Change-Action-Plan.pdf
+URL: https://cdkn.org/wp-content/ uploads/2013/03/Kenya-National-Climate-Change-Action-Plan.pdf receives approximately 1,000 mm of rainfall each year.14 The seasonal migration of the ITCZ define four distinct seasons in Kenya, dominated by two rainfall periods: January to March, which is generally considered the 'warm dry season', April to June known as the 'long wet season', July to September the 'cool dry season', and October to December as the 'short wet season'.